Skip to content

 optimized agent + report (console)

-Requirements: Python 3.10+, uv, and API keys for at least one LLM provider (OpenAI, Anthropic).
+Requirements: Python 3.10+, Cursor or Claude Code, and API keys for at least one LLM provider (OpenAI, Anthropic).

 Terminal window